Selecting the Right Carpet Pad

 carpet rather quickly.
 In most homes, 7/16" is the thickest padding you

-should select to keep the carpet warranty in force.
-That said, 1/2"
+should select to keep your new carpet warranty in force.

-padding is still a common choice and widely available.
+padding is still a common choice and widely available from most carpet

-folks choose a 9/16" pad for bedrooms to make the carpet feel super soft
+folks choose a 9/16" pad for their bedrooms to make the carpet feel super soft

-underfoot, however it is getting harder to find these days.
-Instead, they have
+underfoot, however this type of padding is getting harder to find these days.
+Instead, they

-increase the chance of developing wrinkles in your carpet and instantly void
+increase the chance of developing wrinkles in your new carpet over time and

 Berber carpet styles and most commercial grade carpets tend to be more prone